 “Bauxite is primarily a metallic mineral though it is also used as an industrial mineral.
 It is the only ore used for large scale aluminium production.”
 Much of the bauxite is formed by the desilication of clays.
 The alumina-rich components of igneous rocks weather to clay more easily than the mica and chlorite of the phyllites.

 Bauxite is a product of weathering.
 The name bauxite is derived from its first study area.
 It has been classified into laterite and terrarossa types.
-The laterite type bauxite is formed in situ from crystalline rocks and is rich in dibbsite.
+The laterite type bauxite is formed in situ from crystalline rocks and is rich in gibbsite.
 The terrarossa type bauxite overlies limestone of dolomite and is rich in bochmite.

 The most common metal on Earth is aluminium, but it is costly, mainly because of the amount of energy required in the production process.
 Bauxite (Al2O3) is called aluminium ore.
 The bauxite is purified to yield a white powder from which aluminium can be extracted-aluminium oxide (also known as alumina).

 By the Bayer Process, the bauxite is purified.
 The ore is first combined with a hot, condensed sodium hydroxide solution.
-Aluminum and silicon oxides, but not other impurities such as iron oxides, can be dissolved by NaOH, which remains insoluble.
+Aluminium and silicon oxides, but not other impurities such as iron oxides, can be dissolved by NaOH, which remains insoluble.
 By filtration, the insoluble materials are removed.

 The typical ore of aluminium is bauxite (Al2O3.2H2O).
 Amphoteric oxides are also classified as metal oxides that react with both acids as well as bases to create salts and water.
 Al2O3 is, for example, an amphoteric oxide.
 An amphoteric compound is a molecule or ion that may react to create salt and water from both an acid and a base.

 Bauxite is an aluminium-rich ore used for the manufacture of aluminium (metallurgical bauxite) and refractory products, chemicals or cements.
 Bauxite is a prime important raw material for the primary aluminium industry.
-It is also used in a number of non metallurgical sectors, like refractory, abrasive, cement, steel making and chemicals.
+It is also used in a number of non-metallurgical sectors, like refractory, abrasive, cement, steel making and chemicals.

 Bauxite is a mixture of minerals which contain, as well as impurities, different concentrations of hydrated aluminium oxides.
 Gibbsite (alumina trihydrate), boehmite, and diaspore (alumina monohydrates) are the main ore minerals.

-Bauxite is a high-aluminum-content rock.
+Bauxite is a high-aluminium-content rock.
 That is the main ore that aluminium is mined from.
 One of the most common elements on earth is bauxite.
 It contains almost 25 percent-30% alumina.
 In the belt around the equator, bauxite is commonly found.

 The primary aluminium bearing ore with an aluminium content of more than 35 to 40 percent is bauxite.
 Therefore, owing to the rising production of primary aluminium, demand for bauxite is projected to grow dramatically in the future.
 A combination of aluminium hydroxides, clay crystals, aluminium hydrous oxides and insoluble compounds such as hematite, magnetite, quartz, goethite, and siderite is bauxite.
-In Bauxite, aluminium minerals include Al(OH)3 gibbite, diaspore, AlO(OH) and AlO(OH) boehmite.
+In Bauxite, aluminium minerals include Al(OH)3 gibbsite, diaspore, AlO(OH) and AlO(OH) boehmite.